 In the fall of 1937, Sibyl and Douglas Sloane III purchased the property in Rindge, NH that was later to become the Cathedral of the Pines.
 Settling on what was then 128 acres, they envisioned that their four children—Douglas, Sanderson (“Sandy”), Margaret, and John (“Jack”)—would one day build their own houses on the property.

 In 1938 a hurricane ripped through the region.
 The five-acre piece of land that Sandy had selected for his future home was particularly hard hit, and it was months before the Sloane’s went to assess the damage.
 When they finally did, they were awestruck at the sight.
 The storm had knocked down many of the pine trees, revealing a stunning panoramic view of Grand Monadnock Mountain, with other mountain ranges in the distance.

-In August 1945 the Sloane’s planned a memorial service for Sandy at the clearing overlooking Grand Monadnock Mountain, the special place Sandy had planned to build his home.
-Many people in the community came to the service.
-Thus began the story of Cathedral of the Pines.
+In August 1945 the Sloane family planned a memorial service for their beloved son and brother in the clearing with its spectacular view of Mount Monadnock… the special place where Sandy had planned to build a home for his wife and newborn son.
+People from throughout the community came to the service to pay their respects to a fallen local hero and thus began the story of the Cathedral of the Pines.

-In the following years, the Sloane’s welcomed all faiths at the Cathedral of the Pines.
-The memorials they built honored their son Sandy and all who served the Nation.
+In the following years, the Sloane’s welcomed all faiths at the Cathedral of the Pines in the hopes of fostering understanding and tolerance that would ultimately lead to peace.
+The memorials they built honor their son Sandy and all who have served this great Nation.

 Read More About Our History